wzding/SDC_nanodegree/README.md

 - Project 5: Model Predictive Control

-### Term 3: Path Planning, Controlling a Self-Driving Car
+### Term 3: Path Planning, Concentrations, and Systems
 #### 1. Path Planning
 - Finding a sequence of steps in a maze (navigating cities, parking lots)
 - Project 1: Path Planning (Driving a car down a highway with other cars in a simulator)